HewlettPackard/image-streamer-rhel/artifact-bundles/README.md

    - One line description has been updated for CAs on buildplan

    	"DomainName","TotalNICTeamings","New User","NewRootPassword","NewUserPassword","NICTeam0Name","NICTeam1Name"
-   - Files chnaged in this version :
+   - Files changed in this version :
 		- RHEL-personalize-and-NIC-teamings-LVM-BP-2018-09-11
 		- RHEL-personalize-and-configure-NICs-LVM-BP-2018-09-11